 The Bank does not actively trade in equities.
-The Bank does not have any outstanding equity positions under the Held for Trading (HFT) portfolio.
-The Banks investment in Equities (including Preference Shares, Investment in Security Receipts, Venture Capital Units and Convertibles) are part of the investment in shares as part of the overall lending under Project Finance, Strategic Investments as well as Financial Investments.
+The Bank had outstanding equity positions of Rs 0.65 crs under the Held for Trading (HFT) portfolio as of 30th September.
+The Banks investment in Equities (including Preference Shares, Investment in Security Receipts, Venture Capital Units and Convertibles, if any) are part of the investment in shares as part of the overall lending under Project Finance, Strategic Investments as well as Financial Investments.
 The valuation of equities is carried out as per the RBI guidelines.
 Basis the valuation of the equities as per above guidelines, Securities are valued script wise and depreciation / appreciation is aggregated for each category.
 Net depreciation, if any, compared to the acquisition cost, in any of the categories, is charged to the Profit and Loss Account.
 The net appreciation in each category, if any, is not recognised except to the extent of depreciation already provided.